 Your starting point is to create some kind of signal for you. it could be a simple signal that reminds you what you want to grow a habit.

-Suppose you want to wake up early in the morning, the signal could be your Alarm with the name of habit you want to grow in life.
+Suppose you want to wake up early in the morning, the signal could be your Alarm with the name of a habit you want to grow in life.
 The trigger moment could be a simple signal that reminds you to start your new habit.

 It could be simple as taking action in the morning after the Alarm signal you to get up, you need to run the routine you want to encode.
 The faster you take the action toward your goal, the more strong you made your determination to develop a habit.
-Your mind tries to manipulate that you should sleep for 10 more minutes but you need to stick to your decision to get up.
+Your mind tries to manipulate you that you should sleep for 10 more minutes but you need to stick to your decision to get up.

 After performing the rituals the next step is to reward yourself.
 A new habit doesn’t have to be boring.
 Focus on building a reward system into the process so you can take time to celebrate the successful completion of your goals.